GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/07.Master,-the-Tempest-Is-Raging!/docs.md

 And I perish!
 I perish I dear Master;
 O hasten, and take control.

-Refrain:
-"The winds and the waves shall obey My will,
-Peace, be still!
-Whether the wrath of the storm-tossed sea,
-Or demons, or men, or whatever it be,
-No water can swallow the ship where lies
-The Master of ocean, and earth, and skies;
-They all shall sweetly obey My will;
-Peace, be still!
-Peace, be still!
-They all shall sweetly obey My will;
-Peace, peace, be still!"

 3.
 Master, the terror is over,
 The elements sweetly rest;